Harry and Meghan, the latest news arrives with the release of Queen Elizabeth (and there are many waivers) - Asap Land

 Many in these hours on social media and in newspapers are comparing Prince Harry to his uncle David, that king Edward VIII who in 1936 abdicated for the love of another American (Wallis Simpson) but if you read between the lines of the words of Queen Elizabeth you will already find the answer to this historical reference: Meghan is different because, unlike Wallis who was never accepted by the family is always judged as the cause of one royal crisis unparalleled, she integrated into the Royal Family despite the difficulties, the attack by the media, the discrimination.
 In addition, this is not an abdication because it has never been scheduled for Prince Harry to become king: it is true that the agreement is historical and the crisis that triggered really important, but the Megxit he may have only discovered a Pandora's box that has been boiling in the pot for a while.

-Another good half on social media is talking about Meghan with ironic memes in which she sponsors diet drinks to monetize or defines her as the sole cause of this Prince Harry header.
-There are also those who say that they will divorce soon and that Harry will return to the sheepfold because it is the only place he has ever lived, but we say: isn't it time to finally leave them alone?
+Another good half on social media is talking about Meghan with ironic memes in which she sponsors diet drinks to monetize or defines her as the only cause of this Prince Harry header.
+There are also those who say that they will divorce soon and that Harry will return to the fold because it is the only place he has ever lived, but we say: is it not time to finally leave them alone?

 Meghan and Harry, just blame Meghan